Please do not send confidential informationvia email.

 good hygiene and

 safer sex are the best ways to avoid infection.

-Most people will recover from MPX on their own, although it can cause severe illness and death.
-There is no approved treatment for MPX, but antiviral medications are being given in severe cases.
+Most people will recover from mpox on their own, although it can cause severe illness and death.
+There is no approved treatment for mpox, but antiviral medications are being given in severe cases.

-The JYNNEOS vaccine is available for high-risk individuals who do not currently have MPX; read more about the vaccine below.
+is available for high-risk individuals who do not currently have mpox; read more about the vaccine below.

 The following are common symptoms: